uon-nuget/ExpressiveAnnotations/README.md

     </environment>
 ```

-### Add code to startup
+### Add code to `Startup`
-In your project's Startup.cs, add the following to the end of Configure():
+In your project's `Startup.cs`, add the following to the end of `Configure()`:

 ```csharp
     RequestStorage.Configure(app.ApplicationServices.GetRequiredService<IHttpContextAccessor>());
 ```
-This gives Expressive Annotations' request storage static class access to the HttpContextAccessor, so that it can get the HttpContext, which is used to store the per-context cache.
-You should also add the following to ConfigureServices():
+This gives Expressive Annotations' request storage static class access to the `HttpContextAccessor`, so that it can get the `HttpContext`, which is used to store the per-context cache.
+You should also add the following to `ConfigureServices()`:

 ```csharp
     services.AddSingleton<IHttpContextAccessor, HttpContextAccessor>();
 ```

-This is necessary because the cacheing classes from Expressive Annotations - ProcessStorage and RequestStorage - have not yet been rewritten using .NET Core's MemoryCache service.
-It is intended that this should be done at some point, in which case the startup configuration above will no longer be required, although startup.cs will then need to provide the dependency injection and lifetime management for the rewritten cache services.
+This is necessary because the cacheing classes from Expressive Annotations - `ProcessStorage` and `RequestStorage` - have not yet been rewritten using .NET Core's `MemoryCache` service.
+It is intended that this should be done at some point, in which case the startup configuration above will no longer be required, although `startup.cs` will then need to provide the dependency injection and lifetime management for the rewritten cache services.

 ### Brief Examples of usage
 The [brief introductory examples](#what-are-a-brief-examples-of-usage) of how Expressive Annotations can be used, from Jarosław's original documentation, are still valid in UoN.ExpressiveAnnotations.NetCore.
 Models which use Expressive Annotations attributes will need: